shaojwa/prog/arch/asm_guide.md

 movw $2, (%ebx)	/* Move the 16-bit integer representation of 2 into the 2 bytes starting at the address in EBX. */ movl $2, (%ebx) /* Move the 32-bit integer representation of 2 into the 4 bytes starting at the address in EBX. */
 ```

+## Instructions
+- Machine instructions generally fall into three categories: data movement, arithmetic/logic, and control-flow.
+- In assembly language, all the labels and numeric constants used as immediate operands.

+#### Data Movement Instructions
+- move
+The mov instruction copies the data item referred to by its first operand (i.e. register contents, memory contents, or a constant value) into the location referred to by its second operand (i.e. a register or memory).
+While register-to-register moves are possible, direct memory-to-memory moves are not.
+- push
+Specifically, push first decrements ESP by 4, then places its operand into the contents of the 32-bit location at address (%esp)